vixus0/janalyser/README.md

-# SAML Library Analysis
+# Janalyser

-Some scripts and stuff for looking at our libs.
+Some scripts and stuff for analysing the utter mess that is your Java code.
 You'll need `sqlite3`, at least.

 ## How to use